EECS150/asic_labs_fa21/lab1/spec.md

 The vim program has been installed in: `/usr/bin/vim`.
 If you show the contents of `/usr/bin`, you will notice that you can launch any of programs by typing their filename.
-This is because /usr/bin is in the environment variable $PATH, which contains different directories to search in a colon-separated list.
+This is because /usr/bin is in the environment variable `$PATH`, which contains different directories to search in a colon-separated list.

 ```